 Anthony Bonello is an adventure filmmaker based in Whistler, B.C.
 Anthony brings a honed style of storytelling to film, which transports viewers beyond geography to convey the feel of a place and its people.

 NO PURCHASE IS REQUIRED TO PARTICIPATE IN THIS CONTEST.
-There will be no less than a total of 16 prizes.
-Entries must be received by the contest end dates (December 16 and April 30) at 11:59:59 p.m.
-Pacific Standard Time.
 Open to students enrolled in grades 3 to 12 in the province of B.C. at time of entry, with parental and teacher consent required for all entrants.
-Odds of winning depend on the skill of entrants as determined by a panel of experienced judges.
-Limit one entry per contest category per person.
-Take a Stand reserves the right to terminate or amend this Contest at any time and in any way, without prior notice.
+The contest sponsors reserve the right to terminate or amend this contest at any time and in any way, without prior notice.
 This contest is not sponsored or endorsed by the school district.
-Download the full Rules and Regulations for the Take A Stand Community Innovation Challenge Contest here.
+For more information, please read the Student Innovation Challenge 2023 Rules and Guidelines.